-33. identifies responsibilities for coordination of student services, 34. provides for the counseling of students, YES 35. is evaluated on an annual basis, and YES 36. addresses how evaluation results are shared with faculty and staff.
-[See Section VII.
-Definitions - Plan.]
+33. identifies responsibilities for coordination of student services,

+34. provides for the counseling of students, YES 35. is evaluated on an annual basis, and YES 36. addresses how evaluation results are shared with faculty and staff and used for continuous improvement.
 YES